rmorabia/rmorabia.github.io/content/blog/jj.md

 It’s git-compatible, it handles dependencies in a way that “just works,” and suffers absolutely none of the rebasing horrors of git.

 I read all I could about it for a while, and it was all making sense.
-It sounded great, particularly with the Git-compatible extension for VS Code [VisualJJ](https://www.visualjj.com/).
+It sounded great, particularly with the GitHub-compatible extension for VS Code [VisualJJ](https://www.visualjj.com/).

 For a while, it was really working.
 I was putting up PRs and just working on the next one, and it was already ready to go by the time I got an approval and a merge.